-In addition to the core distributed consensus-based replication, DocDB extends Raft to add read replicas (also known observer nodes) that do not participate in writes but get a timeline consistent copy of the data in an asynchronous manner.
+In addition to the core distributed consensus-based replication, DocDB extends Raft to add read replicas (also known as observer nodes) that do not participate in writes but get a timeline consistent copy of the data in an asynchronous manner.

 Nodes in remote data centers can be added in read-only mode.
 This is typically used in cases where latency of doing a distributed consensus-based write is not tolerable for some workloads.